 - Features: Mix of onion, garlic, paprika, celery, and herbs

-- Advantages: Zero sodium, rich in flavor
+- Advantages: Zero sodium, gluten-free, verified by third-party testing

 - Best For: Roasts, pasta, grilled fish

-- Occasion: Family dinners, meal prepping
+- Occasion: Family dinners and meal prepping

 Spice Storage Hacks for Long-Lasting Flavor